TianleJin/Machine-Learning/README.md

-# Machine-Learning
+# Repository Content
-This repository contains implementations of different machine learning algorithms.
+This repository contains my jupyter notebooks on machine learning concepts and my files from different data analysis challenges.

-# Software Requirements
+# Software Dependencies
-This project was built using Python version 3.7.1.
-To run files inside this project, you need to have a version of Python that supports libraries including Keras, NumPy, Pandas, SciPy, matplotlib and sklearn.
-To install these library packages, use "pip install lib-name" command (replace lib-name with actual names of libraries).
+Python 3.6

-# Contributor
+Jupyter Notebook
-Tianle Jin
+Use pip install [library] to install any missing libraries